sbasu7241/AutomatingTables/README.md

 ```
 Grant privileges for new user for this database
 ```
-GRANT ALL PRIVILEGES ON shop.* TO 'francesco'@'localhost';
+GRANT ALL PRIVILEGES ON shop.* TO 'frosty'@'localhost';
 ```
 Log out root and log in as the new user
 ```
 quit;
-mysql -u francesco -p -h localhost
+mysql -u frosty -p -h localhost
 ```
 ## Run python file
 ```